 The Bylaw Amendments established an advance notice procedure with regard to the nomination, other than by or at the direction of the Board of Directors, of candidates for election as directors (the "nomination procedure") and with regard to certain matters to be brought before a meeting of shareholders (the "business procedure").
 If the chairman presiding at the meeting determines that a person was not nominated in accordance with the nomination procedure, such person will not be eligible for election as a director, or if the chairman presiding determines that other business was not properly brought before such meeting in accordance with the business procedure, such business will not be conducted at such meeting.
-Nothing in the nomination procedure or the business procedure preclude discussion by any shareholder of any nomination or business properly made or brought before the annual meeting of shareholders in accordance with the procedures specified in the bylaws.
+Nothing in the nomination procedure or the business procedure preclude discussion by any shareholder of any nomination or business with the procedures specified in the bylaws.